Jacksonville Nursing Home Abuse Attorneys

-If you believe a loved one is being abused, neglected, or taken advantage of in any way, contact the nursing home abuse lawyers at Abbott Law Group to discuss your and your loved one’s legal options today.
+If your loved one is in a nursing home, and you believe he/she is being abused, neglected, or taken advantage of in any way, contact the nursing home abuse attorneys at Abbott Law Group to discuss your and your loved one’s legal options today.

 What is Nursing Home Abuse?

 Abuse is defined by the Department of Health and Human Services as, “Willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish.”